pierrehoudayer/RUBIS/README.md

 List the forthcomming features.

-See the [open issues](https://github.com/pierrehoudayer/RUBIS/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pierrehoudayer/RUBIS/issues) for a list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>